learn-co-curriculum/dsc-web-scraping-in-practice/README.md

     20 ['A Light in the Attic', 'Tipping the Velvet', 'Soumission', 'Sharp Objects', 'Sapiens: A Brief History of Humankind']

-## Passing Regex Expressions
+## Passing Regular Expressions

+Another useful feature is passing a regular expression (regex) into a Find statement.
+A regex is a sequence of characters that is used to search and match specific patterns of text.
+Think about the find feature of a web browser or text editor.
+Regex syntax is a bit complicated and you will learn all about it later.
+For now, try to follow along with the example below keeping in mind that the regex is matching a specific pattern of text.

-Another useful feature is passing regex expressions into a Find statement.
-For example, you may have noticed that the star ratings for each of the books are encapsulated within a p tag whose class reads "star-rating ...".
+Going back to our book example, you may have noticed that the star ratings for each of the books are encapsulated within a `p` tag whose class reads "star-rating ...".
 Let's take a look at how you could extract these features.

 ```python